shaneelu/Team15ECE3400.github.io/Lab1.md

 # Lab 1

 ## Premise
-For the team to gain basic familiarity with the various features of the Arduino UNO and Arduino IDE; for the team to begin preliminary construction of the robot using aforementioned familiarity.
+For the team to gain basic familiarity with the various features of the Arduino UNO and Arduino IDE; for the team to begin preliminary construction of the robot.

 ## Required Materials
 - 1 Arduino Uno